Tareq-Assiri/k8s-demo-app/README.md

 docker pull nanajanashia/k8s-demo-app:v1.0
 ```

-Next, navigate to the root directory of the repository and deploy the it directly to your Kubernetes cluster.

 Deploying to Kubernetes
 -----------------------

-To deploy the application to your Kubernetes cluster, navigate to the `k8s` directory and run the following command:
+To deploy the application to your Kubernetes cluster, navigate to the `k8s-demo-app` directory and run the following command:
 ```
 kubectl apply -f mongo-secret.yaml kubectl apply -f mongo.yaml